manuhalapeth/Knaq-Signal-Analysis/Exploratory_Analysis_Key_Observations.md

 All three axes have skewness within **0.013–0.016** — nearly perfectly symmetric distributions.
 For a system dynamics signal, this says the physical system encounters statistically equal positive and negative excursions on every axis over 18 hours, which is physically coherent: as much lateral motion in one direction as the other, as much acceleration as deceleration, similar upward and downward environmental inputs.

 Now compare that to the vector **magnitude** distribution, which is heavily right-skewed: mean = 10.194 m/s², median = 9.809 m/s².
 The mean is pulled +0.385 m/s² above the median by a long right tail of high-magnitude transient events.
-Yet the median is **9.809 m/s² — within 0.002 m/s² of standard g (9.807)**.
+Yet the median is **9.809 m/s², within 0.002 m/s² of standard g (9.807)**.
 The median sample, the "typical" observation in this dataset, is essentially the physical system at rest at exactly gravitational acceleration.

-This is not a contradiction — it's a signal about the dataset's structure.
+This is not a contradiction.
+It's a signal about the dataset's structure.
 The **typical sample is quiet, but the distribution has a heavy upper tail from impact events**.
 The per-axis symmetry means those impacts come from all directions equally over time.
-The magnitude asymmetry means when impacts happen, they add to the vector magnitude rather than cancelling across axes — which is physically expected (you can't have a "negative" impact that reduces total acceleration).
+The magnitude asymmetry means when impacts happen, they add to the vector magnitude rather than cancelling across axes which is physically expected (you can't have a "negative" impact that reduces total acceleration).

 For feature engineering: the median magnitude is a far more stable baseline than the mean.
 Any drift in the median over time is a meaningful signal about sensor calibration or system orientation change.